gbarbalat/SocioDemoClin-Rehab/README.md

 ### Strategy for missing data
 Imputation: Use R mice package.
-Keep all observations (if possible based on outflux-influx plots and the lambda parameter).
+Keep all observations if possible (based on outflux-influx plots and the FMI/lambda parameter).
 Discard observations with full missingness.
-Auxiliary variables: Not planned, due to similar missingness process across variables. m = 15 (more thn the pct of missing data). maxit = 10.
+Auxiliary variables: Not planned, due to similar missingness process across variables. m = 15/20 (more thn the pct of missing data). maxit = 10.
 Standard mice imputation models.
 Split sample: Imputation will precede predictive modeling and will be done separately in each training vs. testing sets using the ignore argument in the mice function